BSc Business Economics and Magistère Finance Sorbonne, Universite Paris 1 Pantheon-Sorbonne

 I want to enter investment banking, and I’m applying for jobs at all the largest banks at the moment.
 I had lots of interviews with top banks, and finally accepted an offer at Morgan Stanley for the 2017 Investment Banking Summer internship programme.
 I hope that I will convert my summer internship into a permanent position, either immediately or perhaps after another year.
 If I do have a year before beginning my full time job, I would like to take part in a volunteering project.
 My grandfather is originally from Madagascar and I would like to go and help with a charity project out there.

-How have you benefited from working with the Careers and Professional Development Service?
+How have you benefited from working with the Careers service?

 I’ve been finding their online resources helpful.
 The subscription to the Financial Times has meant that I can search for articles about companies I am applying to and find out their latest news.
 For example, when I had my interview coming up with Morgan Stanley I looked up the transportation sector, which is an area I have worked within in the past, technology because that is where the company specialise, and the consumer retail sector because it is of particular interest to me.
-I find the subscription to FACTAVIA very helpful as well, for when I want to find out information about companies that is not easily accessible to the public, and I have also been using the Careers and Professional Development Service’s CV workshops.
+I found the subscription to FACTVIA very helpful as well, for when I wanted to find out information about companies that is not easily accessible to the public, and I also used the Careers CV workshops.

 Advice to prospective students